etalab-ia/evalap/README.md

 ## Overview

-Albert General One is a high-level service designed to perform evaluations for Etalab.
+Albert "Evaluation General One" is a high-level service designed to perform evaluations for Etalab.
-This project provides an API and an interface to evaluate [LLM] models.
+This project provides an API to evaluate [LLM] models and an interface to navigate datasets, models, metrics and experiments.

 ![Logo](images/eg1_overview.png)